julietjaoko/julie-portfolio/README.md

-# 👩‍💻 Julie's Portfolio Website
+# 👩‍💻 Juliet's Portfolio Website

 Welcome to my personal portfolio!
 This site showcases my journey in software development, including my projects, skills, and contact details — all styled with Tailwind CSS and built with love and curiosity 💻💜